 Hair loss is a major worry for men, ranking amongst their top three concerns about ageing and even more concerning than memory loss.

-Hair loss is closely identified with ageing and according to the survey conducted by Nelson Sofres (TNS) Direct Services, more men are worried about hair loss than losing memory, impotence or wrinkles.
+Hair loss is closely identified with ageing and, according to a 2009 survey conducted by Nelson Sofres (TNS) Direct Services, more men are worried about going bald than they are about losing their memory, developing impotence or wrinkles.

 “Male pattern hair loss can significantly affect the way men view themselves, however, it is a treatable condition that can be halted and even reversed.

 “Most people notice if their hair is thinning or receding but sometimes it’s not until someone takes the mickey out of them that they actually seek advice or treatment.”

 Clearly, the effects of hairloss are not just skin deep and a significant proportion of men are negatively affected psychologically as well as physically.